 |Release Date:||September 30, 1999|

 The M1 Psygnosis Platoon

 Since the release of MicroProse’s M1 Tank Platoon in the late 1980s, many publishers have sought to create a tactical level armored simulation that incorporates the major features of armored warfare.
-Fans not only wanted combined arms, they wanted a mission-based linear campaign, or even a dynamic operational campaign where their performance affected wider course of the war.
-There have been several recent attempts at such a game, including iM1A2 (Interactive Magic), Panzer Commander (SSI), and M1 Tank Platoon II (MicroProse).
+Fans not only wanted combined arms, they wanted a mission-based linear campaign, or even a dynamic operational campaign where their performance affected a wider course of the war.
+There have been several attempts at such a game, including iM1A2 (Interactive Magic), Panzer Commander (SSI), and M1 Tank Platoon II (MicroProse).

 Panzer Elite goes down the same road, focusing upon the armor battles between American and German forces in WWII, from a platoon level perspective..
 As the German platoon commander you lead platoons consisting of PzKw IVs, Panthers, and Tigers, while in the role of the American commander your forces are composed of various models of the M4 Sherman.

 This is somewhat of a limited armory, but at least a great deal of variants are presented with notable differences between them.
 Thus, while you can “only” take charge of Shermans, the differences between, for example, an early M4, an M4A3(76)W and a Jumbo Sherman are profound, as is the disparity between a German PzKw IIIH and a Tiger.
 On the brigther side of things you get 60+ units fighting against you, including anti-tank guns, armored cars and – unique to this sort of game – infantry.